mackenziekbrooks/dci102-f21-humanitiesdata/docs/schedule.md

 **Due before your consult with me:**

 Draft your [project proposal](../assignments/#project-proposal) in preparation for next week's individual consults.
 It is okay if it is full of questions!
-This will be your week 7 blog post on Canvas.

 ## Thursday, November 4, 2021